-An abstract based on the account of a caregiver:
+An abstract based on the account of a dementia caregiver.

 Of all my favourite people in the world, my mother is the most special one.
 She always put others first, went above and beyond to care for them.
 She had so much love to give that I thought I would never be able to give it back.

 8 years ago, my mother’s health unexpectedly took a bad turn.
 She was diagnosed with dementia.
 The loving independent woman I once knew and adored slowly yet devastatingly became dependent, struggling to manage simple tasks.
 The day she forgot my name for the first time, I cried.
-I have yet to grasp the fact that this will dictate my future.
+I had yet to grasp the fact that this would dictate my future.

 Indeed, there are violent outbursts that are not easy to deal with and witness.
 The repetitive questions gets too infuriating to answer.
 There were multiple times I wanted to yell back or respond irritably.
 I am most definitely guilty of it.